🔍

 Safety

 Appropriate precautions should be taken to protect yourself against hydrochloric acid exposure.
-This method should be conducted in a hood.
-You need to wear close-toed shoes, pants, lab coat, gloves, and eye protection.
+This method should be conducted in a fume hood.
+Wear closed-toe shoes, pants, lab coat, gloves, and eye protection.
 Be extra careful if you are using concentrated HCl to make the dilute solutions.
 Make certain to dispose of waste appropriately.

 Protocol